Skip to main content

 Associations

-Take advantage of powerful association mechanisms within Dream to forge relationships between your models
+Take advantage of powerful association mechanisms within Dream to forge relationships between your models:

 class Post extends ApplicationModel {